Code4SA/gazettes/README.md

 - url field is not gazette specific
 - parse notice summary: for now it's all found in the outline (keywords, select English)
-- in the documents tested so far, just one scenario does not recover all pages from the outline section: when different lines of text referring to the pages where the notices are come as a single sentence joined by multiple-dots.
+- in the documents tested so far, just one scenario does not recover all pages from the outline section: different lines of text referring to the pages with notices are stored as a single sentence joined by multiple-dots
-`
-    noticeX .... pageX
-    noticeY ... pageY
-`
-    is in fact stored as:

     `
          noticeX.... page X ..... noticeY....... page Y .... etc